Both are popular for their ease of growth, abundant blooms, and impressive growth, but overall there are some distinguishing features of these plants.

-Using the same analogy, wave petunias can be thought of as the “Chevy Cruze” of petunias.
+Using the same car analogy, Wave petunias can be thought of as the “Chevy Cruze” of petunias.
 Many growers are familiar with them as they are reliable, easy-care, and great for garden beds and container gardening.

 Both a Chevy Cruze and a Cadillac will (normally) get you where you want to go, but the Cadillac is certainly the more premium version of the two.
-The same is true for Supertunias vs. wave petunias — when cared for properly, both plants are showy and will add a lot of beauty to your home, but the Supertunia will likely outperform the wave petunia in the long run.
+The same is true for Supertunias vs. Wave petunias — when cared for properly, both plants are showy and will add a lot of beauty to your home, but the Supertunia will likely outperform the Wave petunia.

 A timeline of petunias

-Some people believe these flowers can be sourced back to a South American descent.
+Some people believe petunias can be sourced back to a South American descent.
 Regardless, petunias have been around for hundreds of years, and have often been a favorite of growers.